DavidEbiala/Regex-Tuto/gist-template.md

 ### OR Operator
 Remember that a bracket expression does not require the string to meet all of the requirements in the pattern.
 This means that [a-f0-9] searches for alphanumeric characters or the two special characters included in the pattern.
 Using the OR operator (|), our given regex can split the combination for two different allowance which is any character from (a-f) &(0-9) that has exactly 6 or 3 characters in it.
 ### Character Classes
+A character class in a regex defines a set of characters, any one of which can occur in an input string to fulfill a match.
+We've actually already discussed some character classes.
+Here are some of the other common character classes:

+.—Matches any character except the newline character (\n)

+\d—Matches any Arabic numeral digit.
+This class is equivalent to the bracket expression [0-9].

+\w—Matches any alphanumeric character from the basic Latin alphabet, including the underscore (_).
+This class is equivalent to the bracket expression [A-Za-z0-9_].

+\s—Matches a single whitespace character, including tabs and line breaks.

+In our given regex string, there are no given character class literals like '.' or '\d' but it does contain alphanumeric data and certain characters.
 ### Flags
+We started this tutorial by explaining that as a literal, a regex must be wrapped in slash characters.
+The one exception to this rule is with the component known as flags.
+Flags are placed at the end of a regex, after the second slash, and they define additional functionality or limits for the regex.
+There are six optional flags that can be used, either separately or together and in any order, but these are the three you're most likely to encounter:

+g—Global search: the regex should be tested against all possible matches in a string.

+i—Case-insensitive search: case should be ignored while attempting a match in a string

+m—Multi-line search: a multi-line input string should be treated as multiple lines
 ### Grouping and Capturing

 ### Bracket Expressions